-Key Results
+Kev Results

 - 1. There is uncertainty about the status of skipjack tuna in the EPO. - 2.
 There may to be differences in the status of the stock among regions. - 3.
-There is no evidence that indicates a credible risk to the skipjack stock(s).
+There is no evidence that indicates a credible risk to the skipjack stock(s). - 4.
+No additional management action is needed above and beyond that implemented for the conservation of bigeye tuna.